davidchen003/autocomplete_react/README_2.md

 - however, can't search a text having both "wordA" and "wordB" by typing in "wordA wordB" (which will be treated as search for a big word "wordA wordB")

 **Commit 4**

+## texts contain ANY of the searching terms

+- auto-suggestion starts with search entry 4 letter or longer
+- suto-suggest matching text that contain ANY of the search words
+- button `Click for suggestions contain ALL the searching words` for matching suggestions that conain ALL the searching words:

+  - as you entering "term1 diam", and finally click the button see the suggestions change along the way

+- took out the **onBlur** function (when click elsewhere, the suggestions will disappear), otherwise, the `Click for suggestions contain ALL the searching words` button only works on 2nd click.

+**Commit 5**